Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor: Recurring Cusp Caustics in QKR

-To examine detuning effects, we first numerically simulate the QKR and its classical counterpart (discrete-time mapping) under varying detuning at a fixed kicking strength $K=5$.
-The QKR is initialized as the uniform plane wave state, $\psi(\theta_0,t_0)=1/\sqrt{2\pi}$.
-In contrast, the classical dynamics are sampled from five trajectories with initial positions uniformly distributed in $[0,2\pi)$ at initial momentum $p_0=0$.
+To investigate detuning effects, we perform numerical simulations of the QKR and its classical counterpart (discrete-time mapping) for varying detuning at fixed kicking strength $K=5$.
+The QKR is initialized in a uniform plane-wave state, $\psi(\theta_0,t_0)=(1/\sqrt{2\pi})e^{ip_{0}\theta_{0}}$, with the zero-momentum case ($p_0=0$) shown in Fig.~\ref{Fig-Quantum Caustics and the Standard Mapping}.
+In contrast, the classical dynamics are sampled from five trajectories with initial angles uniformly distributed over $[0,2\pi)$ and all at the same initial momentum $p_0$.

-For large detuning $\Delta=\sqrt{2}$ as shown in Figs.~\ref{Fig-Quantum Caustics and the Standard Mapping}(a) and (c), the classical dynamics displays global chaos since the effective kicking strength $K_{\text{eff}}$ in the standard mapping substantially surpasses the Chirikov threshold $K_{\text{c}}$.
-In the quantum case, the far-from-resonant condition leads to a dynamical competition between dispersion-induced wave packet spreading and kick-driven phase modulation, which destroys regular quantum evolution and produces distinct quantum chaotic dynamics.
+For large detuning $\Delta=\sqrt{2}$ as shown in Figs.~\ref{Fig-Quantum Caustics and the Standard Mapping}(a) and (c), the classical dynamics displays global chaos since the effective kicking strength $K_{\text{eff}}$ in the standard mapping substantially exceeds the critical value $K_{\text{c}}$.
+In the quantum case, the off-resonant condition induces a dynamical competition between dispersion-induced wave packet spreading and kick-driven phase modulation, which disrupts regular quantum evolution, resulting in quantum chaotic dynamics.